 Section 3.
 The Steering Committee shall determine the policies and activities of the Society, approve the budget, take counsel with committees, elect the editors of the Newsletter and the Geographer, and have general management of the Society.
 Each member of the Steering Committee shall have voting power.

 Section 4.
-The Steering Committee shall confer via email at least twice a year at the call of the President.
+The Steering Committee shall confer at least twice a year (in-person or virtually) at the call of the President.
 At the discretion of the President, Chairpersons of the Standing Committees shall meet with the Steering Committee in joint session.

 Article VI - Nomination and Election of Officers

 Section 1.
-The election of Officers and At-Large Members of the Steering Committee shall take place via e-mail prior to Annual Meetings.
+The election of Officers and At-Large Members of the Steering Committee shall take place via election prior to Annual Meetings.